akirak/emacs-playground/README.md

 - UNIX-like operating system with a graphical environment (not on terminal)
   - On Windows, Playground cannot generate a convenient shell script, but it still allows you to try a configuration

+## Installation

+Playground is available on MELPA as `playground` package.

+An alternative way is to clone this repository to somewhere and start Emacs using this command:

+    emacs -Q -l playground.el

 ## Quick start

-Clone this repository to somewhere and start Emacs using this command:

-    emacs -Q -l playground.el

-In Emacs, run:

     M-x playground-checkout

-## Installation

-Playground is available on MELPA as `playground` package.
+Then select a configuration in the minibuffer.

 ## Configuration